 Yes!
 Contributions to All Classical Portland are tax-deductable to the full extent of the law.
 Our tax id # is 93-1042868.

 How many fundraising drives do you have each year?

 We have three on-air fundraisers per year for our operating expenses.
 We do our best to spread them out and have one in the spring, one in the summer, and one in the fall.
 The total number of days dedicated to raising funds on the air is around 30 per year.

 How many contributing members does the station have?

-We have an average of 15,000 member households.
+We have an average of 15,000 contributor households.

-Why should I be a member of All Classical Portland?
+Why should I be a contributor to All Classical Portland?